OpenTritium/win_ads/README.md

 > *   Putting it into a standard `.zip` archive.
 > *   Sending it as an email attachment.
 > *   Copying it to a macOS (APFS, HFS+) or Linux (ext4, Btrfs) system.
->
-> **Bottom line: Do not use ADS for any critical data unless you have 100% control over the file's storage environment.**

 ```rust
 use win_ads::*;